 - For food, get some shakes or soups at the terminal.
-Leave the prezel and chips for the next trip.
+Leave the pretzels and chips for the next trip.

 - Icing your face helps to minimize swelling after surgery.
-Take a couple of small-size ziploc bags and ask the flight attendant to fill it with ice.
-Place the ice bag on the the side of your face intermittently for 10 minute intervals.
+Take a couple of small-size Ziploc bags and ask the flight attendant to fill it with ice.
+Place the ice bag on the side of your face intermittently for 10-minute intervals.

 - If you just had dental implants, don’t worry about setting off the alarms at the security check.
 Dental implants are made of titanium, a non-magnetic metal.
 Therefore, they do not set off metal detectors.